NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 ----- __527.1__ -----2022-06-13 11:09:01+08:00:

 I mean even if the quote was real (it isn't) it would nevertheless be correct.
 Cavalry's principal function was to serve as mobile infantry, something which tanks aren't. *Lorries* (that's trucks for those of you across the Atlantic) and armoured personnel carriers replaced the horse, not the tank.
-Yes, tank forces were and are often the descendants of cavalry formations, but the functions of cavalry were replicated by a combination of tanks *and* motorised and mechanised infantry (which are invariably integrated as part of armoured formations).
+Yes, tank forces were and are often the descendants of cavalry formations, but the functions of cavalry were replicated by a combination of tanks *and* motorised and mechanised infantry (which are invariably integrated as part of armoured formations), and mostly the latter.